 4.6 Customers are responsible for all Content posted and activity that occurs under your account and all users under your account.

-4.7 Customer understands that Candidate Manager uses third party vendors and hosting partners to provide the necessary hardware, software, networking, storage, and related technology required to run the Software.
+4.7 Customer understands that Talent Pack uses third party vendors and hosting partners to provide the necessary hardware, software, networking, storage, and related technology required to run the Software.

 5.1 The Supplier may suspend or otherwise limit the Customer’s access to use any one or more features of the Software in the event of any suspected illegal activity or requests by law enforcement or other government agencies.
 The Supplier shall use reasonable endeavours to notify the Customer of its intention to impose any suspension or limitation, and the reason for such, before it imposes such suspension or limitation.

 6.1 Each party warrants to the other that:

 (a) it is fully authorised to enter into, and to perform its obligations under, this Agreement; and

 (b) this Agreement constitutes valid, legal and binding obligations enforceable against it, except for the effect of bankruptcy, insolvency, re-organisation, moratorium and other similar laws relating to or affecting creditors’ rights generally and to general equitable principles.

 7.1 In consideration of the Services and the licence of the Software the Customer shall pay to the Supplier the Fees set out on the Contract Form.
 All sums payable under this Agreement are exclusive of VAT, for which the Customer shall be responsible.
 Such Fees shall be paid annually in advance by the Customer to the Supplier within 30 days of the date of the Supplier’s invoice.